Friendship Force of Baton Rouge

 Bogota is the capitol and largest city in Colombia.
 Bogota is Colombia's beating heart, an engaging and vibrant capital cradled by chilly Andean peaks and steeped in sophisticated urban cool.
 The city's cultural epicenter is La Candelaria, the cobbled historic downtown to which most travelers gravitate.
 Here, a potpourri of preciously preserved colonial buildings house museums, restaurants, hotels and bars peppered amid 300-year-old homes, churches and convents.

-We arrived in Bogota on June 5.
 We were welcome with a succulent Colombian Dinner, saw a wonderful Colombian Folklore Show and danced Salsa at our Welcome Dinner party.
 It was delightful and fun evening.
 Some of the highlights of our trip were: Ministry of Culture of Colombia, Museum Santa Clara (which is one of Bogota’s most famous Churches with European paintings and sculptures), a huge rose plantation in the Andes Mountains, Basilica Nuestra Senora de Fatima, University of Sabana in Chia Town, Salt Cathedral in City of Zipaquira (a Roman Catholic Church built within the tunnels of a salt mine 200 meters underground), Monserrate Hill with an 8500 feet view of the capital of Bogota, the Gold Museum (impressive 55,000 pre-Hispanic culture pieces of gold), Museo Botero (paintings and sculptures of Fernando Botera, Colombia’s most famous artist), Bocaya Bridge (one of the most important battlefields of Colombian modern history), Villa de Leyva (in 1819 Simon Bolivar defeated Spanish troops finalizing Colombia’s independence, one of the most beautiful colonial towns in Colombia)

 The elevation in Bogota is 8,000 feet and this did slow down some of the ambassadors.
 It takes a bit longer to catch your breath when you are at that elevation.